 But the worst (or best) is yet to come, given the many and credible allegations that our Commander-in-Chief is implicated in witness tampering, obstruction of justice, and conspiring with a foreign power to tilt a US election in his direction.
 And the Chief Financial Officer of the Trump Organization has just turned state’s evidence.
 This hasn’t been the SOL (Summer of Love) for the POTUS.

 Also, Robert Woodward, one of the best investigative journalist in the business (who helped bring down President Nixon in the Watergate scandal 44 years ago) has released his bombshell book, Fear, that documents the serious doubts that the President’s inner circle in the White House repeatedly express to each other about his “fitness to serve” and, explicitly, his mental stability.

 But is the Congressional Branch of the US Government concerned?
 Well, not to our knowledge.
-The Sound of Silence is mostly what we hear from the Republican-controlled House of Representatives and Senate.
-When put on the spot, they and other defenders of the Prez cleverly point out that nobody’s perfect—and that his captious nitpickers aren’t putting his apparent crimes in the proper perspective: the stock market’s rising and (except for workers’ wages) business is pretty good.
+The sound of silence is mostly what we hear from the Republican-controlled House and Senate.
+When put on the spot, they and other defenders of the Prez cleverly point out that nobody’s perfect—and that his captious nitpickers aren’t putting his alleged crimes in the proper perspective: the stock market’s rising and (except for the small detail of workers’ wages) business is pretty good.
 I guess I'm just missing the big picture.